Counseling

 School Counseling M.Ed.
 (48 hours)

-The School Counseling M.Ed. program is accepting applications for the 2025 Spring semester.
+The School Counseling M.Ed. program is accepting applications for the 2025 Summer semester.

 *As of September 1, 2019, the Texas Education Agency requires school counselors to have a master’s degree in counseling that encompasses 48 hours of coursework.
 We no longer offer certification only.